laurengarcia/url-metadata/README.md

     'User-Agent': 'url-metadata (+https://www.npmjs.com/package/url-metadata)',
     From: 'example@example.com'
   },

+  // Route the request through a proxy/ unblocking service.
+  // In proxy mode, other fetch-related options will be silently ignored.
+  // See "Proxy Mode" section below for more details.
+  proxy: undefined, // { url: '<proxy url>', apiKey: 'YOUR_KEY' }

   // Alternate use-case: pass `Response` object to be parsed
   // See example usage below